Can Mold Cause a Skin Rash?

 - Skin rashes or irritation

-Mold and the skin – gut connection
+Mold and the skin – the gut connection

 Do you know what the treatment for severe acne is?